Our motto is

 Emergency prevention and response

 We maintain a 24-hour emergency response team with a medical doctor, ambulance, and extensive emergency response equipment at the mine site.
 We review and update our emergency response plans annually, provide training, and conduct periodic drills.
-Mock training exercises and an annual competition involving Boroo Gold, Centerra’s gold mine in Mongolia, and other teams (such as Ministerial Emergency Services, Kyrgyzaltyn) contribute to our preparedness and emergency response capabilities.
+Mock training exercises and an annual competition involving teams of Ministerial Emergency Services, Kyrgyzaltyn contribute to our preparedness and emergency response capabilities.
 Our training is in accordance with the Kyrgyz State Inspectorate Office for Environmental and Technical Safety.
 If significant events happen, we analyze and learn from them, review our emergency procedures, and improve them as appropriate.
-An important example is our response to a cyanide spill incident as detailed below.